mlochbaum/Singeli/README.md

 Numbers are floating-point, with enough precision to represent both double-precision floats and 64-bit integers (signed or unsigned) exactly.
 Specifically, they're implemented as pairs of doubles, giving about 105 bits of precision over the same exponent range as a double.
 A number can be written in scientific notation like `45` or `1.3e-12`, in hex like `0xf3cc0`, or in an arbitrary base with the base preceding `b`, like `2b110101` or `32b0jbm1` (digits like hex, extending past `f`).
 Numbers are case-insensitive and can contain underscores, which will be removed.

 Symbols are Unicode strings, written as a literal using single quotes: `'symbol'`.
-They're used with the `emit{}` generator to emit instructions, and in export statements to identify the function name that should be exposed.
+They're used with the `emit{}` generator to emit instructions, and in `export{}` to identify the function name that should be exposed.

 Constants consist of a value and a type.
 They appear when a value such as a number is cast, for example by creating a variable `v:f64 = 6` or with an explicit `cast{f64, 6}`.
 For programming, constants work like registers (variables), so there's never any need to consider them specifically.
 Just cast a compile-time value if you need it to have a particular type—say, when calling a function that could take several different types.